gleam-lang/erlang/README.md

 ## Features

-- Typed safe Erlang processes and message sending.
+- Typed Erlang processes and message sending.
 - Erlang binary format (de)serialisation.
 - Functions for working with Erlang's charlists.
 - Reading, writing, and deletion of files.